brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232647982-09434d75-2057-4153-866e-12e540665184.png" align="left" width="450">

-The last option of the start menu shows the top player ranking for the main game.
-It only has an "Exit" option to return to the menu.
-The picture shows the score obtained in the high score demo of the main game.
+The last option on the start menu shows the top player rankings for the main game.
+This option only has an "Exit" button to return to the menu.
+The screenshot shows the score obtained in the high score demo of the main game.

 <br clear="left">

 ## Warnings

-The game was developed on a Windows operating system using VS Code.
-Conditions have been added to make it easier to compile it on any operating system.
-However, there is no guarantee that the code will compile on any platform.
-Also, as the implementations were made in VS Code, the proper functioning of the files in other IDEs is not guaranteed.
+The game was initially developed on a Windows operating system using VS Code, but conditions have been added to make it easier to compile the code on any operating system.
+However, while efforts have been made to ensure compatibility across platforms, there is no guarantee that the code will compile without issue on every system.
+Additionally, as the implementation was done using VS Code, the proper functioning of the code in other IDEs cannot be guaranteed.

-For the proper functioning of the game, it is necessary to have the game's executable file (.exe), the "levels" folder containing levels 1, 2 and 3, and the editor level in txt format and the "resources" folder containing all sound effects, music, sprites and backgrounds.
+To run the game with no issues, you must have the game's executable file (.exe), the "levels" folder containing levels 1, 2, and 3, and the editor level in .txt format, as well as the "resources" folder containing all the sound effects, music, sprites, and backgrounds.
 These folders must be located in the same directory as the executable file.
-The "ranking" and "custom_levels" folders are created as the game runs, so they are not needed when it runs for the first time.
-However, when deleted after the first time, the "ranking" and "custom_levels" data is reset.
+Note that the "ranking" and "custom_levels" folders are created as the game runs and are not necessary for the first-time launch.
+However, if they are deleted after the first run, all ranking and custom level data will be reset.

 ## License